The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Import VAT is VAT chargeable and paid on goods imported into the UK from non-EU countries.
+Import VAT is VAT chargeable and paid on goods imported into the UK.
 It is calculated and paid based on the information provided on import documentation.

-Businesses can also be subject to a penalty for evading import VAT where:
+Businesses can be subject to a penalty for evading import VAT where:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.